Auckland finance firm fined $2.55m for hiding mogul's $53m, mother and son duo also fined

 In fact, there would be few companies "that could sustain such a hit".

-He said it was a compliant company with "one aberration in the form of Mr Gong."
+He said it was a compliant company with "one aberration in the form of Mr Gong".

 Che's defence lawyer Kathryn Maxwell emphasised this was not a money laundering case and there had been no suggestion Gong was involved in anything untoward.